A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation

-For a configuration $\sigma,$ we denote agent $i$ resides at a site $\ell_{\sigma}(i) \in \mathcal{V}$.
-Agents living at neighboring sites are {\it neighbors} and each agent can at most have six neighbors.
+For a configuration $\sigma,$ we denote $\ell_{\sigma}(i) \in \mathcal{V}$ as the site where agent $i$ resides.
+Agents living at adjacent sites are {\it neighbors} and each agent has six neighbors.
 Each agent $i$ is assigned a race $r(i)$, wealth $w(i)$, and occupies a site $\ell_{\sigma}(i)$, which it can recognize as an urban site or not.
 We define an indicator function that takes agent $i$ as input and outputs true when $i$ is poor and currently on the urban sites as the following: